-If you’re new to wine, I highly suggest checking out the Mondavi wine education classes.
-Even if you’re not new to wine, these are good classes since they offer a 45-minute basic course/tasting, a two-hour beyond basics program and a two-hour way beyond basics course to choose from.
-All are by appointment only and they are limited in size so book early.
-(Don’t call the week of thinking you’ll be able to book something that weekend.
-You need to shoot for a few weeks out and you’ll have better luck booking things on a weekday when the winery isn’t as busy.)
+TIP: Don’t call the week of thinking you’ll be able to book something that weekend.
+You need to shoot for a few weeks out and you’ll have better luck booking things on a weekday when the winery isn’t as busy.

-Having already done a general tour/tasting on my last visit to the Robert Mondavi Winery I had arranged for our group of four to do the Exclusive Cellar Tasting (this tour is limited to 10 people).
+Having already done a general tour/tasting a previous visit to Robert Mondavi Winery, I had arranged for our group of four to do the Exclusive Cellar Tasting.
 I simply couldn’t resist the opportunity to taste a variety of limited production, reserve and older vintage wines in a private, setting where I could ask so much more about the wine and the winery.

-As the marketing machine Mondavi is known for, we were escorted to a small garden area outside the gift shop to wait for our guide.
-Brilliant.
-I was soon outfitted with a new fleece and everyone in the group had made a purchase as well.
+As the marketing machine Mondavi is, we were escorted to a small garden area outside the gift shop to wait for our guide.
+It was a brilliant placement and timing move.
+Within 15 minutes, I was outfitted with a new fleece and everyone else in the group had made a purchase as well.

-Back to the tour… Off to the side of the barrel aging room there is a private tasting room where we spent the next two hours.
-(The tour is only supposed to last an hour.
-I think the four of us chatted Janie’s ear off.)
+But I digress.
+Let’s get back to the Robert Mondavi Winery tour… Off to the side of the barrel aging room there is a private tasting room where we spent the next two hours.
+(The tour is only supposed to last an hour but we – along with Janie – were having such a good time chatting about the wines – we lost track of time.)

-Janie had laid out a fabulous spread of artisanal cheese and charcuterie to pair with the wines when we began the tasting.
+Janie had laid out a fabulous spread of artisanal cheese and charcuterie to pair with each wine when we began the tasting.
 During this time we experienced so many different wines.
-I think I was in love with each and every one of them and I’m not typically a big fan of whites or pinot noir.
-My pallet was forever changed as I found new respect for Sauvignon Blanc.
+I think I was in love with each and every one of them and I’m not typically a big fan of white wines or Pinot Noir.
+Mypalate was forever changed as I found new respect for Sauvignon Blanc.
 To name a few of the reserve wines we had:

 - Fume Blanc 2009 (only 1,000 cases were made; most wine-os already know this but Robert Mondavi created the term Fume Blanc in 1966 to distinguish his dry Sauvignon Blanc from the sweeter-styled Sauvignon Blanc wines made at the time.)